calderalabs/nhk_easy_to_instapaper/README.md

 ## Run the app in development

-Install dependencies with `mix deps.get`
+Install dependencies with `mix deps.get` then install and run Redis:
-Install and run Redis

 ```
 brew install redis